San Francisco: Sports

-The San Francisco Warriors played in the NBA from 1962 to 1971, before being renamed the Golden State Warriors prior to the 1971–1972 season in an attempt to present the team as a representation of the whole state of California, which had already adopted "The Golden State" nickname.
+The NBA's Golden State Warriors have played in the San Francisco Bay Area since moving from Philadelphia in 1962.
+The Warriors played as the San Francisco Warriors, from 1962 to 1971, before being renamed the Golden State Warriors prior to the 1971–1972 season in an attempt to present the team as a representation of the whole state of California, which had already adopted "The Golden State" nickname.
 The Warriors' arena, Chase Center, is located in San Francisco.
-They have won seven championships, and made five consecutive NBA Finals from 2015 to 2019, winning three of them.
+After winning two championships in Philadelphia, they have won five championships since moving to the San Francisco Bay Area, and made five consecutive NBA Finals from 2015 to 2019, winning three of them.
 They won again in 2022, the franchise's first championship while residing in San Francisco proper.

 At the collegiate level, the San Francisco Dons compete in NCAA Division I. Bill Russell led the Dons basketball team to NCAA championships in 1955 and 1956.
 There is also the San Francisco State Gators, who compete in NCAA Division II.
 Oracle Park hosted the annual Fight Hunger Bowl college football game from 2002 through 2013 before it moved to Santa Clara.

 There are a handful of lower-league soccer clubs in San Francisco playing mostly from April – June.

 The Bay to Breakers footrace, held annually since 1912, is best known for colorful costumes and a celebratory community spirit.
 The San Francisco Marathon attracts more than 21,000 participants.
 The Escape from Alcatraz triathlon has, since 1980, attracted 2,000 top professional and amateur triathletes for its annual race.
 The Olympic Club, founded in 1860, is the oldest athletic club in the United States.
 Its private golf course has hosted the U.S. Open on five occasions.
 San Francisco hosted the 2013 America's Cup yacht racing competition.

 With an ideal climate for outdoor activities, San Francisco has ample resources and opportunities for amateur and participatory sports and recreation.
 There are more than 200 mi of bicycle paths, lanes and bike routes in the city.

 San Francisco residents have often ranked among the fittest in the country.
 Golden Gate Park has miles of paved and unpaved running trails as well as a golf course and disc golf course.

 Boating, sailing, windsurfing and kitesurfing are among the popular activities on San Francisco Bay, and the city maintains a yacht harbor in the Marina District.

 San Francisco also has had Esports teams, such as the Overwatch League's San Francisco Shock.
 Established in 2017, they won two back-to-back championship titles in 2019 and 2020.